EQUIP - Development of Quality and Interaction in Everyday Pedagogical Life

-A cooperative practice research programme by University of Applied Sciences Potsdam and the University of Potsdam on quality development in early education
+A cooperative practical research programme of the University of Applied Sciences Potsdam and the University of Potsdam on quality development in early education.

 The cooperative practice research programme EQUIP combines training, research and practice development in the field of early childhood education.
-In two practice development and research fields, EQUIP makes scientifically sound contributions to quality development in everyday pedagogical practice.
+In two practice development and research fields, EQUIP makes scientifically sound contributions to quality development in everyday educational practice.
 Field and experimental laboratory research, qualitative and quantitative approaches are combined.
-Students of the joint Master's programme "Early Childhood Studies" of the University of Applied Sciences Potsdam and the University of Potsdam gain access to research and practice development in early childhood education within their research focus.
+Students on the joint MA programme "Early Childhood Education Research" at the University of Applied Sciences Potsdam and the University of Potsdam gain access to research and practice development in early childhood education within their research focus.

 Practice development and research field 1: